giovannicoppola/alfred-hubHub/README.md

 <h1 id="changelog">Changelog 🧰</h1>

-- 08-07-2023: version 0.9.4, added option to show changed items only upon opening, hidden issues with 0 counts for `--i` tag
+- 08-07-2023: version 0.9.4, added option to show changed items only upon opening (`--a` to override), hidden issues with 0 counts for `--i` tag
 - 06-11-2023: version 0.9.3, added `--c` tag to show changed repositories only
 - 12-03-2022: version 0.9